rielsi/placeable-docs/placeable-api-v2.md

 <b>Optional Parameters:</b>
 <ul>
 <li>type: The format of the file you would like to export.
-Available options are "xlsx" & "tsv".
-If no type is specified the file will export as a "csv".</li>
+Available options are "csv" & "tsv".
+If no type is specified the file will export as a "xlsx".</li>
 <li>recipeId: The Id of a recipe that should be applied to the export.
 A recipe may transform or filter data.</li>
 </ul>